 Beta human chorionic gonadotropin (beta-hCG, beta hCG) is essentially a pregnancy hormone that is produced by the cells of the implanting embryo.
-Beta hCG can be found to be detected in the maternal plasma or urine 8-9 following ovulation, then the levels are rapidly increased until it reaches a peak level by around 8-10 weeks, after this its levels start to decline gradually for the remainder of the pregnancy.
+It can be found to be detected in the maternal plasma or urine 8-9 following ovulation, then the levels are rapidly increased until it reaches a peak level by around 8-10 weeks, after this its levels start to decline gradually for the remainder of the pregnancy.

 Beta hCG has a molecular weight of 36,000 Da and is made up of 2 non-covalently bound subunits.
 The alpha subunit which approx. 10,205 Da molecular weight (“naked”) and is 92- amino acids in length, is identical in structure to thyroid-stimulating hormone (TSH), luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 The alpha subunit functions as the receptor transactivation portion.
 The different beta subunits are different for each of the above hormones, these display less homology and are responsible for conveying the receptor-specificity for each of the dimeric hormones.
 The differences in the beta subunit with each of the respective hormones is accountable for their biological specificity and immunochemical distinctiveness.